Career or Family, Which Is More Important?

 Delaying family formation carries real risk

-The idea that you can delay family and adjust later is not always supported by evidence.
-Research on the “fertility gap” shows that many people end up with fewer children than they intended, even when they wanted a larger family.
+Many people assume they can delay starting a family and still have the number of children they want.
+Research on the “fertility gap” shows that a large share end up with fewer children than planned, even when they intended a bigger family.

 Child support policy